himotoyoshi/carray/docs/topics/CAObject.md

 results will be wrong.
 As long as your callbacks are pure, the cache is a transparent memoisation layer.

 This family is rarely used in practice.
-The shipped examples in `lib/carray/object/` do not define any of these.
+The examples under `examples/caobject/` do not define any of these.
 Reach for them only
 when:

 - the mask is genuinely *computed* (not stored), and